Combinatorics of ancestral lines for a Wright-Fisher diffusion with selection in a L\'evy environment

 \begin{prop} There are two explicit positive constants $C_1 := C_1(\sigma,\lambda)$ and $C_2 := C_2(\sigma,\lambda)$ such that we have

 \end{prop}

 The proof of Proposition \ref{recpilambda} is quite computational and thus we shift it to Appendix~\ref{A2}.
 The ratios $\pi(j)/\pi(1)$ can be recursively computed via \eqref{recpik} for all $j \geq 2$.
-Then, using \eqref{majoqueuepiknew} for some large $k$, together with the fact that $\sum_{j \geq 1} \pi(j) = 1$, one can deduce a good approximation for $\pi(1)$, and thus for the probabilities $\pi(j)$ and $\sum_{k \geq j} \pi(k)$.
+Then, using \eqref{majoqueuepiknew} for some large $k$, together with $\sum_{j \geq 1} \pi(j) = 1$, one can subsequently deduce a good approximation for~$\pi(1)$, and then for $\pi(j)$ and $\sum_{k \geq j} \pi(k)$.

 In several of our proofs, it is crucial that the tail distribution of the line counting process of the E-ASG decays faster than polynomially.
 Thus, the bound \eqref{majoqueuepiknew} is key.
 Moreover \eqref{majoqueuepiknew} will allow to control approximations of $h(x)$ (see \eqref{boundfiniteapprox} in Theorem \ref{finalformula}).